Home » Power BI » Power BI – Import Excel Data

 Import Mode in Power Bi- Load Tables

-Step-3: After click on load it loads all data in Power BI data cache.
+Step-3: After clicking on ‘Load,’ it loads all the data into the Power BI data cache.

 Import Mode in Power Bi- Data Loading